generiekzaakafhandelcomponent/oip-klanttaak-plugin/backend/plugin/README.md

 # OIP Klanttaak plugin

-For handling User tasks created by Valtimo GZAC via the Open Inwonder Platform (OIP).
+For delegating (User) tasks created by Valtimo GZAC to the Open Inwonder Platform (OIP).

 ## Capabilities